To enter the horse park, you must be registered as a casual rider or member.

 Public Announcements from Manulife Investment Management Forest Management NZ

-We are advising that the public access easement at Rimmer Road, Muriwai Beach, Auckland, is currently closed to members of the public due to safety concerns.
-This means there is currently no public access at Rimmer Road across the land privately owned by Ngā Maunga Whakahii o Kaipara to Muriwai Beach.
+We are advising that the public access easement at Tasman and Rimmer Road,/ Muriwai Beach, Auckland, is current closed to members of the public due to safety concerns.

 The Department is currently in discussion with other agencies and interested parties to address the ongoing maintenance and management of the public access easement.

-All correspondence is to be emailed to [email protected]
+All correspondence is to be emailed to [email protected].

 We thank members of the public for respecting the easement closures during this period.